stephperillo/UFOs/README.md

 This webpage has a visual banner and it shows the data in a nice table, and best of all is the filter functionality, however as is, it does have  drawbacks.

 One drawback of this webpage is that it does not inherently include a way to add new data.
 The data currently on the webpage is from 1/1/2010 to 1/13/2010.
 If there is additional data on if the sighting reports were verified by how many people or only person, that could be helpful to add.
-If a viewer of this site has seen a UFO, they can quickly add their comments and data.
+If a viewer of this site has seen a UFO, they can quickly submit their comments and data.
 We would also need to add a way for this system to be monitored so that users are not able to abuse the website to post irrelevant or inappropriate text.
 There would be a gap between the time any new data was entered and when it appears on the webpage so that all entries can be proofread by a human before going live.

 Two additional recommendations for further development are:
 1. Add a way for new data to be added to a table.